tsig-idr/navigator-tool/README.md

 The web-based Navigator Tool aims to perform modelling of nutrients recommendations, GHG emissions / removals and economic performance assessment (EPA), on a defined single crop and plot for a specified location, from a set of input data supplied by the user through an interface.

-The all information of the project can be found on the [website](https://fastnavigator.eu).

 - [Getting Started](#getting-started)
     - [Running Navigator Tool](#running-navigator-tool)